sigpwny/websites/content/meetings/fa2023/2023-09-29/index.md

 tags:
   - ctf
 ---
+We will be playing **BOTH** BuckeyeCTF 2023 and MapleCTF 2023!
+These CTFs start and end at the same time - we will be meeting over the weekend in Siebel to play.

-We will be playing BuckeyeCTF 2023, organized by The Ohio State University!
-We will be meeting in-person to play this CTF on Friday and the rest of the weekend.
+- BuckeyeCTF 2023 is organized by The Ohio State University.
+We expect the difficulty to be more beginner-friendly.
+We will be participating in the **Undergraduate** division, so graduate students won't be able to participate in BuckeyeCTF.

-Note: we will be participating in the undergraduate division.
-If you are a graduate student, you cannot play with us.
+- MapleCTF 2023 is organized by the University of British Columbia.
+We expect the difficulty to be more advanced and invite our graduate student members to help!

+Playing a double CTF will be a new experience for us, and we invite everyone to participate so we can learn how to organize things best.
+We will be using a sliding scale focus to determine which CTF to prioritize, meaning we will frequently announce which CTF needs more attention based on our performance!

 I﻿f you would like to participate, make sure to use the `/ctf optin` command on Discord.
-We will also announce the room location on Discord.
+We will also announce Siebel room locations on Discord.